artefactop/picgen/docs/README.md

 ## Configure your service

 You can fork this project and run it in your own GCP project.
-This project is ready to deploy on (Google Cloud Run)[https://cloud.google.com/run].
-Configuration files are under (build)[https://github.com/artefactop/picgen/tree/master/build] directory.
+This project is ready to deploy on [Google Cloud Run](https://cloud.google.com/run).
+Configuration files are under [build](https://github.com/artefactop/picgen/tree/master/build) directory.

 - Dockerfile: Service Dockerfile
 - ci/cloudbuild: